-Down syndrome (DS) for the first time was recognized by John Langdon Down in 1866 and around one decade later, Lejeune et al ascribed the DS etiology to existing of an extra copy of human chromosome 21 (HSA21).^{1,2} HSA21 as the smallest human chromosome includes ~1.5% of the human genome and the long-arm of this chromosome (21q) was reported to contain approximately 700 genes.
-The overexpression of some these genes are well-recognized culprits of DS pathology.3 The size of the extra copy can range from 3-4 Kb to the whole chromosome 21,4 while depending on the size of the extra copy, they could be categorized into three groups including complete trisomy, microtrisomy and partial trisomy.
-This survivable congenital chromosomal abnormality originates from chromosome pairs failure to separate appropriately through the cell division.
-This disorder usually occurs during the meiotic division I and II especially when it comes to the maternal parent.5-7 Additionally, the increasing DS incidence rate were found to correlate with the age of maternal parents.
-1 DS is the most prevalent genetical malady among diseases whose phenotypes are accompanied with intellectual disability.
-It affects 0.1 % and 0.14 % of live births in the EU and the United States, respectively.8-11 In accordance with the knowledge that clinical manifestations in DS are similar to the aging process, epigenetic factors like DNA methylation and miRNA silencing were discovered to meddle in DS onset or progression.
-12 The miRNAs comprise a evolutionarily conserved group of endogenous small non-protein-coding RNAs with broad distribution in both the plant and animal kingdoms.13 They serve predominantly as negative regulators of protein expression through base-pair interaction with the target mRNA.
+Down syndrome (DS) was recognized by John Langdon Down for the first time in 1866 and around one decade later, it was ascribed to existing of an extra copy of human chromosome 21 (HSA21).
+HSA21(21q), as the smallest human chromosome, was reported to contain approximately 700 genes.
+The overexpression of some of these genes are the well-recognized culprits of DS pathology.
+The size of the extra copy can range from 3-4 Kb to the whole chromosome 21.4 Depending on the size of the extra copy, the trisomy can be categorized into three groups including complete trisomy, microtrisomy and partial trisomy.
+This survivable congenital chromosomal abnormality originates from the failure of chromosome pairs to separate appropriately through the cell division.
+This genetic d isorder occasionally happens during the meiotic division I and II.
+In particular the maternal parent cells are more prone to this event.5-7 Additionally, the increasing DS incidence rate were found to be correlated with the maternal age.
+DS is the most prevalent genetic malady among diseases in which phenotypes are accompanied with intellectual disability.
+It affects 0.1% and 0.14% of live-births in the EU and the United States, respectively.8-11 According to the clinical observations that addressed manifestations in DS, DS symptoms and complications resemble the pathological hallmarks of cell senescence.
+Epigenetic factors like DNA methylation and miRNA silencing were discovered to contribute to DS onset or progression.
+The miRNAs with broad distribution can be found in both plant and animal kingdoms.
+They serve predominantly as negative regulators of protein expression through base-pair interactions with the target mRNA.
 Strikingly, each miRNA can simultaneously downregulate several protein expressions and eventually modulate multiple signaling pathways.
-Their significant roles in the pathophysiological process of numerous diseases including neurodegenerative disorders, various types of cancer, cardiovascular diseases, inflammatory abnormalities and so forth are extensively uncovered.
-One of the understudied and overlooked factors in delineating pathophysiological alterations in DS is the Chromosome 21-encoded miRNAs, whose triplication and overexpression, have been deemed to in part contribute to progress or onset of DS.
-In the present review, we shed light on the biological mechanisms through which chromosome 21-encoded miRNAs including miR-99a, let-7c, miR-125b-2, miR-155, miR-802 are reported to contribute onset and progression of DS symptoms.
-In the light of the fact that HSA21-encoded miRNAs meet the criteria as putative therapeutic targets in DS pathology, we brought up and debated the advantages and drawbacks of miRNA-targeted drug discovery.
-As miRNAs, encapsulated in exosomes are circulating in biological fluids and could be extracellularly detected in a highly sensitive manner within multitude of tissues, we reviewed and discussed the prenatal DS diagnostic studies whose biological analyte were HSA21-encoded miRNAs.
+Their significant roles in the pathophysiological process of neurodegenerative disorders, various types of cancers, inflammatory abnormalities, cardiovascular diseases, and so forth are extensively uncovered.14 One of the understudied and overlooked factors in delineating pathophysiological alterations in DS is the Chromosome 21-encoded miRNAs, in which triplication and overexpression have been deemed to in part contribute to progress or onset of DS. we shed lights on biological mechanisms and related signaling through which chromosome 21-encoded miRNAs including miR-99a, let-7c, miR-125b-2, miR-155, miR-802 impart to onset and progression of DS symptoms.
+In the light of the fact that HSA21-encoded miRNAs meet the criteria as putative therapeutic targets in DS pathology, we brought up and debated the advantages and the drawbacks of miRNA-targeted drug discovery.
+Encapsulated miRNAs in exosomes circulating in extracellular medium can be detected in a highly sensitive manner within multitude of tissues; we reviewed and discussed the prenatal DS diagnostic studies based on biological HSA-21-encoded miRNA analysis.